 Many business owners don’t think seriously about succession or their broad exit strategy until they are right up against a decision.
 Don’t be caught off guard; a rushed process without thoughtful consideration and strong due diligence could yield a lower return than you deserve and more tax burden than is necessary.

-If you are a business owner looking for financial clarity around your business and personal finances, we can help.
-The financial advisory practice at SYM financial works with business owners as they navigate the complexities of long-term strategy, diversification, and wealth management transitions.
+If you are a business owner looking for financial clarity around your business and personal finances, contact SYM to help.
+SYM Financial Advisors works with business owners as they navigate the complexities of long-term strategy, diversification, and wealth management transitions.
 Their independent advice can facilitate tax-efficient outcomes across the full spectrum of business transition and estate planning goals.

 Disclosure: The opinions expressed herein are those of SYM Financial Corporation (“SYM”) and are subject to change without notice.
 This material is not financial advice or an offer to sell any product.
 SYM reserves the right to modify its current investment strategies and techniques based on changing market dynamics or client needs and there is no guarantee that their assessment of investments will be accurate.
 SYM is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about SYM including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.